 - Next steps

 Responsible marketing and sales practices - topic overviewread more

 Leveraging the power of our brands to drive positive behavior change

 Our responsible commercialization efforts rely on the adherence and dedication of our employees and the third parties with whom we work.

 In 2020, 28,569 training sessions on our Marketing Code were delivered through various channels.
 Around 64 percent of these training sessions were to employees and 36 percent to third parties, including suppliers, retailers, and hosts (2019: 14,500 sessions).
 This also includes over 15,000 people trained on our GCP in the markets in which we sell smoke-free products (2019: 33,000).

-Training plays a crucial role in ensuring employees and third parties understand our principles and practices and embed them in their work.
+Training plays a crucial role in ensuring employees and third parties understand our policies and embed them in their work.
 In parallel to the release of our Marketing Codes, we will deploy new training in 2021 to reach all PMI employees directly involved in developing or commercializing our products as well as third parties contracted or engaged by PMI to do so.

 Our Marketing Codes are discussed during the recruitment of prospective employees and third parties who will interact with adult smokers and consumers of smoke-free products.
 We hire employees and engage third parties only if they agree to follow them.